Free Initial Assessment

 • The conduct of each party, but only if it is so severe, it must be taken into account

-The court will aim to divide assets as fairly as possible, which may not mean an equal division down the middle.
+The court will aim to divide assets fairly, which may not mean an equal division.

 What type of financial orders can the court make?